Homotopy categories of unbounded complexes of projective modules: The main theorem and the proof

 Let $n\geq 2$ be an integer.
 We have the following commutative diagram from (\ref{FGL});

 where the rows are $\K$-exact sequences and the columns are triangles.
 Taking the contracted triangles of the rows we obtain the following commutative diagram whose rows and columns are triangles:

-where $\widetilde{a}$ and $\widetilde{b}$ are the induced morphism from $\{ a_i \}$ and $\{ b_i \}$ respectively.
+where $\widetilde{a}$ and $\widetilde{b}$ are the induced {morphisms} from $\{ a_i \}$ and $\{ b_i \}$ respectively.
 See Definition \ref{morphism of resolutions} and Theorem \ref{lower triangle matrix}.
-(Since the third column is a triangle, one can see that the second column is also a triangle.
-But this fact will be also easily seen by the construction of $\Delta^{(n, i)} (X)$ in the previous section.)
-We know from Theorem \ref{Delta has finite res} that $\Delta^{(n, 0)} (X)[1]$ has a finite $\F$-resolution of finite length.
-Hence it follows from Lemma \ref{perp} we have that $\sigma$ in the diagram is zero.
+(In fact, to see the second column is a triangle, note all the other columns and rows are triangles and apply the octahedron axiom.)
+We know from Theorem \ref{Delta has finite res} that $\Delta^{(n, 0)} (X)[1]$ has a finite $\F$-resolution.
+Hence it follows from Lemma \ref{perp} that $\sigma$ in the diagram is zero.
 Thus $\lambda$ is also zero in the diagram by the commutativity of the upper square.
 This means that the second and the third columns are split triangles, hence $\widetilde{a}$ and $\pi _X^{(n, 0)}$ have right inverses.
-Notice from this that $\widetilde{L}$, and hence $\Delta^{(n, 0)} (X)$ as well, is *torsion-free, since it is a direct summand of $\Sigma^{n}\Omega ^nX$.
+Notice from this that $\widetilde{L}$, and hence $\Delta^{(n, 0)} (X)$ as well, is *torsion-free, since it is a direct summand of $\Sigma^{n}\Omega ^nX$. {See Lemma \ref{torsion-free} and Theorem \ref{reflexive cor}.}

-Note that the following diagram is commutative (cf. Theorem \ref{lower triangle matrix}).
+{Taking all $F_i$'s and $G_i$'s to have no null complex as direct summands, we note} that the following diagram is commutative (cf. Theorem \ref{lower triangle matrix}).

 We shall now prove that $pr _{n-1} ^L =0$ in $\K$.